Learn

 Pricing your services as a wedding planner is no easy feat.
 Can I raise my prices?
 Why should I?
 When is it fine to do so?
 How will my clients react?
 When it comes to evaluating your prices and increasing your fees, the questions and concerns can quickly pile up.
 As intimidating as it may seem, making the right pricing decisions is necessary to succeeding in the wedding planning industry.

 First things first: no, your clients will not run away if you raise your rates.
 Understanding that inflation is affecting all of our lives is the first step to having confidence in your pricing.
-Sure, your new prices may seem expensive now, but they will soon become the new normal to both you and your clients.
+Sure, your new prices may seem expensive now, but they will soon become the new normal for both you and your clients.
 The reality is the cost of doing business is no longer what it was when you launched your wedding planning business.

 Handling increasing demand, dealing with competitor pricing, and making your wedding planning business profitable are all the more reason to re-evaluate your pricing strategy frequently.